 Medicare Enrollment Periods

-You are not automatically enrolled in Medicare if you turn 65 and have not received Social Security retirement benefits.
-If you fall into this category, you will need to enroll in Medicare once you are eligible during an Enrollment Period.
-Enrollment Periods are timeframes that allow you to sign up for Medicare without penalty or additional fees.
+If you turn 65 and have not yet received Social Security retirement benefits, you will need to apply for Medicare during an enrollment period.
+Enrollment periods are timeframes when you can sign up for Medicare without penalty or additional fees.

 Initial Enrollment Period (IEP)

-This is a 7-month window that begins 3 months prior to your 65th birthday and ends 3 months after.
+This is a seven-month window that begins three months prior to your 65th birthday and ends three months after.
 For example, if your birthday is in August, your IEP starts in May and ends in November.

 General Enrollment Period

 The General Enrollment Period falls between January 1 and March 31 each year.
-This enrollment period is for people who didn’t sign up for Medicare Part A and/or Medicare Part B during their Initial Enrollment Period.
+This enrollment period is for people who did not sign up for Medicare Part A and/or Medicare Part B during their Initial Enrollment Period.
 Original Medicare coverage would then start in July of the same year.

 Annual Election Period (AEP)